Chandu71202/GPA-CGPA--Caluclator/README.md

 # GPA-CGPA--Caluclator
 This is been coded in Python.
 User can Enter into with No .of Semester and can fetch the CGPA for each Semester and GPA for total Course.

+This gives accurate results only for  Sathyabama University students.
+If the Gpa structuring is same with any other college then you can use this to get accurate result.

 Here GPA is caluclated with respective Subject marks and Credits.

     RANGE OF MARKS           GRADE POINTS(GP)           GRADE